Shaboozey's slow-burning hybrid of hip-hop and country is finally the biggest song in the land

 After months of simmering popularity and already having scaled Billboard's Hot Country Songs chart, Shaboozey's "A Bar Song (Tipsy)" has finally reached the peak of the Billboard Hot 100, making the Virginia singer the first Black male artist to have reached the highest rung on both charts.
 (The only other Black artist to do so is his collaborator Beyoncé, who achieved the same feat earlier this year with her song "Texas Hold 'Em.")

-The rest of the top five on the songs chart will undoubtedly be very familiar to chart watchers, with last week’s top song — Post Malone's "I Had Some Help," featuring Morgan Wallen — at No. 2, Kendrick Lamar's "Not Like Us" at No. 3, Sabrina Carpenter's "Espresso" at No. 4 and Tommy Richman's "Million Dollar Baby" at No. 5.
+The rest of the Top 5 on the songs chart will undoubtedly be very familiar to chart watchers, with last week’s top song: Post Malone's "I Had Some Help," featuring Morgan Wallen, at No. 2, Kendrick Lamar's "Not Like Us" at No. 3, Sabrina Carpenter's "Espresso" at No. 4 and Tommy Richman's "Million Dollar Baby" at No. 5.
 All of these songs have been hovering at or near the top of the Billboard Hot 100 for months — think of this chart like a heatwave with no end in sight.

 Top albums